Classical Studies

 Policies

 Attendance: Since our class format is based primarily on discussion and workshops, it is essential that you come to class every day, prepared and ready to participate actively.
-Any absence after two missed class periods will harm your final grade.
+Any unexcused absence after one missed class period will harm your final grade.
+If you must miss class, please inform me ahead of time if at all possible.
+If you have a fever and other symptoms of the flu, please do not come to class until you have been fever-free for 24 hours.

-Drafts and Model Papers: Learning how to revise papers is an important element of becoming a successful writer, and peer workshops are an important element in honing your reading and writing skills.
-The failure to submit a full-length draft when due, submit a model paper when due, or attend a peer workshop, will automatically result in a grade of C or below for that particular paper.
+Drafts of Papers: Learning how to revise papers is an important element of becoming a successful writer, and conferences are an important element in honing your writing skills.
+The failure to submit a full-length draft when due will automatically result in a grade of C or below for that particular paper.

 Deadlines: no late work will be accepted.
 If an emergency or illness occurs, please let me know immediately so that other plans can be arranged.